 Your first day

 You’ve prepared, made the journey and now you’re in the office ready to start your first day.
-A great tip for your first days and weeks is don't be afraid to ask questions.
+A great tip for your first days and weeks is to not be afraid to ask questions.
 You are new and no one expects you to know everything.
 Remember – there is no such thing as a stupid question!
 It’s better you ask about something rather than do it wrong.
 Have your notepad to hand to jot down questions that arise and their answers for future reference.

 Most importantly, just be yourself on your first day.
-They have met you before and chosen you because you are a great fit for their business so relax and enjoy getting to grips with your new role and meeting the team.
+They have met you before and chosen you because you are a great fit for their business, so relax and enjoy getting to grips with your new role and meeting the team.
 We would recommend not bringing any lunch on your first day so that you can grab some with your team members and use it as a chance to get to know them better.